newrelic/nr1-graphiql-notebook/README.md

 ### Community

 New Relic hosts and moderates an online forum where customers can interact with New Relic employees as well as other customers to get help and share best practices.
-Like all official New Relic open source projects, there's a related Community topic in the New Relic Explorer's Hub.
+Like all official New Relic open source projects, there's a related Community topic in the New Relic Explorers Hub.
 You can find this project's topic/threads here:

 https://discuss.newrelic.com/t/graphiql-notebook-nerdpack/82933
 *(Note: URL subject to change before GA)*